helldotrs/lang-syntax-perfect/README.md

 Syntax-Perfect supports the following data types:

 - `int`: Integer type
+- `pint`: Positive Integer type, an integer that can not be less than 0
+- `float`: String type
 - `bool`: Boolean type
+- `char`: Character type
 - `str`: String type
+- `list`: List type.
+There are no tuples, but all datatypes can be CONSTANTS.
+- `dict`: Dictionary type
+- `set`: Set type

 ## Standard Library

-Syntax-Perfect includes a standard library with common functionalities, such as date and time operations.
+Syntax-Perfect will include a standard library with common functionalities, such as date and time operations.

 **Example:**